 Synonyms: tetralogy of Fallot, TOF

-Fallot's tetralogy (TOF) is one of the most common forms of cyanotic congenital heart disease.
+Fallot's tetralogy (TOF) is the most common form of cyanotic congenital heart disease in children who survive beyond their first month.

 The original definition consists of four main anatomical features: a large ventricular septal defect (anterior malaligned), overriding aorta, right ventricular outflow obstruction and right ventricular hypertrophy.
 However, the two key abnormalities are: